e-kolpakov/e-kolpakov.github.io/design/_posts/2020-08-14-eventsourcing-03-2-implementation.md

 # Wrap up

-To sum up: Akka let us build the business logic as if it was a single-threaded, single-machine system, while it is used multiple threads, processors, and virtual machines.
+To sum up: Akka let us build the business logic as if it was a single-threaded, single-machine system, while it used multiple threads, processors, and virtual machines.
 We still needed to solve some challenges associated with the distributed nature of the solution, but in a more explicit, well-defined and convenient way - the rest was provided by Akka.
 The key technology enabler for this was the combination of Akka Cluster Sharding and Akka Persistence - the former